German forecasters cut 2019 growth outlook to 0.5%

 The economy contracted slightly in the second quarter and is widely believed to have shrunk further in the just-concluded third quarter, which would put it in a technical recession.

-The think-tanks pointed to political uncertainty such as trade tensions and the risk of a no-deal Brexit; declining global demand for investment goods such as factory machinery in which Germany specializes; and “structural changes” in the auto industry.
+The think tanks pointed to political uncertainty such as trade tensions and the risk of a no-deal Brexit; declining global demand for investment goods such as factory machinery that Germany specializes in exporting; and “structural changes” in the important auto industry.

+As things stand, there is no sign of a “deep economic crisis” and no need for the kind of extensive stimulus package drawn up a decade ago during the financial crisis, said Claus Michelsen of the Berlin-based DIW research institute.

+But he cautioned that the government would be wrong to stick to its policy of keeping the budget balanced just for the sake of it.
+“Saving into a downturn exacerbates the problems,” he said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.